Robert Black (serial killer): Accumulation of evidence

-Investigators discovered that upon his return to London from his long-distance deliveries to Northern England or Scotland, Black had regularly slept overnight in a house in Donisthorpe which belonged to his landlord's son.
+Investigators discovered that upon his return to London from his long-distance deliveries to Northern England or Scotland, Black had regularly slept overnight in a house in Donisthorpe in Leicestershire which belonged to his landlord's son.
 This was close to where all three bodies had been discovered.
 Leeds detectives also discovered that, on his regular deliveries to Morley, Black often slept in his van overnight in the premises to which he delivered, which was close to Sarah Harper's home.

 Investigators learned that Poster, Dispatch and Storage Ltd had accounts with several oil companies, which allowed their drivers to buy fuel.
-With the cooperation of the companies, investigators obtained seven million credit card slips archived on microfiche detailing fuel purchases paid via this method at every one of their nationwide premises between 1982 and 1986.
-These were sent to the reopened incident room in Newcastle upon Tyne, where a team of officers searched them for Black's distinctive signature in an effort to pinpoint precisely when and where he had bought his fuel.
-This laborious task bore fruit: beginning in October 1990, investigators began to discover evidence indicating the precise times Black had paid for fuel at petrol stations close to each abduction site.
+With the cooperation of the companies, investigators obtained seven million credit card slips archived on microfiche detailing fuel purchases paid via this method at all of their premises between 1982 and 1986.
+These were sent to the reopened incident room in Newcastle upon Tyne, where a team of officers searched them for Black's distinctive signature in an effort to pinpoint when and where he had bought his fuel.
+This laborious task bore fruit: beginning in October 1990, investigators began to discover evidence of the precise times Black had paid for fuel at petrol stations close to each abduction site.
 In each instance, the time of purchase had been shortly before or after each child had been abducted.

-By December 1990, the inquiry team decided they had sufficient circumstantial evidence to convince the Crown that there was a reasonable prospect of securing convictions against Black, although Clark was worried that the inquiry had not uncovered any forensic evidence to tie Black to the murders.
-All the evidence was submitted to the Crown in May 1991.
-In March 1992, Crown lawyers decided that the evidence was sufficient to try Black for the three murders and the attempted abduction of Teresa Thornhill.
-At a news conference held on 11 March, Clark informed the press that "criminal proceedings have been issued on the authority of the Crown Prosecution Service against Robert Black".
+By December 1990, the inquiry team decided they had sufficient circumstantial evidence to convince the Crown Prosecution Service (CPS) that there was a reasonable prospect of securing convictions against Black, although Clark was worried that the inquiry had not uncovered any forensic evidence to tie Black to the murders.
+All the evidence was submitted to the CPS in May 1991.
+In March 1992, CPS lawyers decided that the evidence was sufficient to try Black for the three murders and the attempted abduction of Teresa Thornhill.
+At a news conference on 11 March, Clark informed the press that "criminal proceedings have been issued on the authority of the Crown Prosecution Service against Robert Black".